PalamaraLab/FastSMC/README.md

 				[default = 32]
 ```

+Optimal parameters for IBD detection within the past 25, 50, 100, 150 and 200 generations are provided in the FastSMC paper.

 ### Input file formats

 Input files are provided to FastSMC with the --inFileRoot option.
 You may want to look at files in FILES/FASTSMC_EXAMPLE/* for examples of the file formats described below.